crellison/talks/linux-cpu-scheduling/slides.md

 ---

-# What parts of linux?
+# What parts of Linux?

 ### The Completely Fair Scheduler (CFS)